Dangabit/CVWO-Application/README.md

 Web App Plans:
 - Filtered view of tasks by tags
-- Revamp the look of the webpages (bootstrap)
 - Implement CSRF token back (temporarily disabled)
 - Implement security measures if needed